Canary Wharf

-Canary Wharf is a privately-owned financial district in London, England, located in the Isle of Dogs in the London Borough of Tower Hamlets.
-The Greater London Authority defines it as part of London's central business district.
-With the City of London and the West End, it constitutes one of the main financial centres in the United Kingdom and the world, containing many major global companies and banks' headquarters and high-rise buildings, including the third-tallest in the UK, One Canada Square.
+Canary Wharf is a privately owned central business district in London, England, located in the Isle of Dogs, Tower Hamlets.
+With the City of London and the West End, it constitutes one of the main financial centres in the United Kingdom and the world, and it is home to many of the world’s major financial corporations, including the headquarters of more than 150 major businesses.

 The district was developed on the site of the former West India Docks in East London.
 Canary Wharf, together with Heron Quays and Wood Wharf, forms the Canary Wharf Estate, covering around 97 acre.

+Not to be confused with Granary Wharf.